Lesson 9: Setting Up Container Runtime

 Lesson Conclusion

 Congratulations!
-With containerd installed and configured, your Raspberry Pi devices are now ready to run containers as part of the part of the Kubernetes cluster.
+With containerd installed and configured, your Raspberry Pi devices are now ready to run containers as part of the Kubernetes cluster.
 You have completed this lesson and you can now continue with the next one.

 I strive to create helpful and accurate content, but there's always room for improvement!
 Whether you notice a typo, have ideas to make this clearer, or want to share your thoughts, I warmly welcome your feedback.
 Together, we can make this content even better for everyone.